sujith-aka-manjack/Simulink_simulations/README.md

-Simulation of 3 systems in simulation
+Simulation of 3 systems in Simulink

+Simulink model and the MATLAB script to run the simulation provided

+Systems:

 Car suspension system: Simulation of the behaviour of a car suspension system when the car is driven over an obstacle with varying speed and loading of the car